Intelligent-CAT-Lab/FlakyDoctor/README.md

   --projects PROJECTS   A directory path where you save all the Java projects.
   --openai-key OPENAI_KEY
                         Your openai key
-  --model MODEL         LLM model to run, currently we support [GPT-4, MagiCoder].
+  --model MODEL         LLM model to run, currently we support [GPT-4, Magicoder].
   --nondex-times NONDEX_TIMES
                         How many times you want to nondex to rerun.
   --output-dir OUTPUT_DIR